MiloVoorhout/hu_lingo_backend/README.md

 With the use of connexion I created an flask project that uses OpenAPI.
 [OpenAPI-Spec](https://openapis.org) from a remote server, you can easily generate a server stub.
 This is an example of building a OpenAPI-enabled Flask server.

-This example uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.
+This project uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.

+The project runs on Heroku and is analysed by sonarcloud (my [Sonarcloud](https://sonarcloud.io/dashboard?id=MiloVoorhout_hu_lingo_backend))

 ## Requirements
 Python 3.5.2+